 A more consistent daytime schedule also means they will eat more during the day and less at night.
 Since they also start staying awake for longer during the day, they also have more awake time to poop.

-If your baby continues to poop in their sleep as they get older, remember that it’s normal!
+If your baby continues to poop while sleeping as they get older, remember that it’s normal!
 There are a lot of changes going on, and it takes time for their bodies to adjust.
 Experts say that babies may poop more during a growth spurt — and there’s a lot of growing going on in the beginning of your baby’s life.
-If you are choosing to sleep train, your baby may temporarily poop more as they get used to falling asleep independently.
+If you are choosing to sleep train, your baby may temporarily keep pooping at night more as they get used to falling asleep independently.

 Toddlers